0xMiya/Guides/Installation/Gentoo/gentoo.md

 ### Swap Space

-Allows the kernel to move pages that aro not likely to be accessed soon to disk (page-out).
+Allows the kernel to move pages that are not likely to be accessed soon to disk (page-out).
 Of course if the pages are needed, they will need to be put back in memory (page-in) which will take [considerably longer](https://computers-are-fast.github.io/) than reading from RAM.